 - open your account, enable purchases and process payments, communicate with you, and implement your requests (e.g., referrals);

 - enable and enhance your use of our website and mobile application(s), including authenticating your visits, providing personalized content and information, and tracking your usage of our Services;

 - contact you about your account, and any relevant information about our Services (e.g. policy changes, security updates or issues, etc.);

 - enforce our Terms of Service and other agreements;

 - monitor, detect, investigate and prevent prohibited or illegal behaviors on our Services, to combat spam and other security risks; and

 - perform research & development activities, which may include, for example, conducting data analysis in order to develop new or improve existing products and services, and performing quality control activities.

 For individuals located in the European Economic Area (“EEA”), United Kingdom, or Switzerland (collectively the “Designated Countries”): We process your Personal Information in this way to provide our Services to you in accordance with our Terms of Service.

 To process, analyze and deliver your genetic testing results

-As described above, to receive results through the Personal Genetic Service, you must create a 23andMe account, register your kit, and submit your saliva sample to our contracted genotyping laboratory, which processes and analyzes your sample to provide us with your raw Genetic Information.
-Once we receive your raw Genetic Information from the laboratory, we further analyze it to provide you with our health and/or ancestry reports, dependent on the Service purchased.
+As described above, to receive results through the Personal Genetic Service, you must create a 23andMe account, register your kit, and submit your saliva sample to be genotyped by us or our contracted laboratory.
+Once genotyped, we further analyze your Genetic Information to provide you with our health and/or ancestry reports, depending on the Service purchased.
 23andMe continuously works to improve our Services based on our research and product development, and genetic associations identified in scientific literature.
 If you are eligible to receive additional reports or updates in the future, you may be notified of or may directly access these updates.